Divya-ML/E-commerce-app/README.md

 User receives visual confirmation and order summary after successful checkout.
 ⚙️ Setup Instructions

+## 🔐 Authentication

+Users can sign up, log in, and log out

+JWT tokens are used for session management

+Passwords are securely hashed using bcrypt

+## 💳 Stripe Integration

+Test mode payments enabled via Stripe API

+Supports card checkout for products

+Payment status handled and updated in backend

+## 🚀 Deployment

+Deploy backend on Render / Heroku

+Deploy frontend on Vercel / Netlify

+Update frontend .env to point to your deployed backend API

+Update Stripe keys to production keys before going live

+## 🤝 Contributing

+Fork the repository

+Create a new branch (git checkout -b feature/YourFeature)

+Make your changes and commit (git commit -m "Add some feature")

+Push to the branch (git push origin feature/YourFeature)

+Open a Pull Request

 ## 🧩 Backend Setup
 ```bash
 cd backend